Echack/Echack.github.io/project1.md

 ## UI Design

-The user will import an XML/HL7 file that will give a list of family members and each memmber will be given a label to go along with their standing in the family.
+The user will import an XML/HL7 file that will give a list of family members and each member will be given a label to go along with their standing in the family.

 ![screenshot](images/p1.jpg)
 ![screenshot](images/p1_2.jpg)

-Fig 1.
-This is the code used in the project and it runs with java
+Fig 1. and Fig 2. show what the UI of the program looks like

 ## 3. Additional Considerations